ThomasVitale/langchain4j-spring-boot-catalog/README.md

-# langchain4j-spring-boot-catalog
+# LangChain4j Spring Boot Catalog

-Catalog of project templates usable from the Spring CLI to bootstrap LLM applications using Java, Spring Boot, and LangChain4j.
+Catalog of projects usable from the Spring CLI (https://docs.spring.io/spring-cli/reference) to bootstrap LLM applications using Java, Spring Boot, and LangChain4j.